 3) Once most of the blood drains, to where the chicken is merely dripping a few drops of blood, submerge the entire chicken into the 160 degree Fahrenheit water.
 We like to keep it in the water for about 5-10 seconds while swirling it around to help loosen the feathers.
 Remove the chicken from the water and hang back up.

 4) Run your hands over the chicken's carcass to start removing feathers.
 Austin and I have tried wearing rubber/latex gloves to see if that might help create friction on the feathers to easily pull them off, but I saw no difference in the effectiveness of using the gloves.
 Remove all of the feathers from the chicken.
+Note: I do not hang the bird back up to remove feathers any longer - I lay on a dedicated plucking table and use my thumb/index finger combo to grab feathers and pluck them out (pull against the grain for best results).
+OR, if you have a plucker, you can place into the plucker and run it for 10-20 seconds until the feathers are plucked off.
+We use the Kitchener brand, link below in post notes.

 5) Decide how you want to process the bird.
 We ended up quartering out 2 of the birds, and leaving 2 full carcass.
 It really depends on how you want to use them.
 For us, leaving them whole works great for putting in the smoker or roasting.
 Quartering them works great for having chicken wings, or chicken breast on hand to throw into other dishes.
 The choice is yours!